 Every day our business will receive, use and store personal information about our customers, suppliers and colleagues.
 It is important that this information is handled lawfully and appropriately in line with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (collectively referred to as the ‘Data Protection Requirements’).

 We take our data protection duties seriously, because we respect the trust that is being placed in us to use personal information appropriately and responsibly.

 This policy, and any other documents referred to in it, sets out the basis on which we will process any personal data we collect or process.

 This policy does not form part of any employee’s contract of employment and may be amended at any time.
-Our company CEO, is responsible for ensuring compliance with the Data Protection Requirements and with this policy.
+Shane Kavanagh, CEO, is responsible for ensuring compliance with the Data Protection Requirements and with this policy.